 In mainland Europe, many places provide much better and more integrated public transport.
 As a result, levels of public transport use are much higher than in the UK's combined authority areas.
-Far too few journeys are being made on public transport in the Greater Manchester area.
-For example, only 16% of commuter journeys are made using public transport.
-Bus services have declined by 33% when compared with 2010 levels, which is likely to disproportionately impact those on low incomes.
+Far too few journeys are being made on public transport in the West Yorkshire area.
+For example, only 15% of commuter journeys are made using public transport.
+Bus services have declined by 28% when compared with 2010 levels, which is likely to disproportionately impact those on low incomes.

-Greater Manchester must dramatically transform transport infrastructure and travel habits so that using public transport or cycling and walking become the default.
+West Yorkshire must dramatically transform transport infrastructure and travel habits so that using public transport or cycling and walking become the default.
+Enabling people to get around with minimum impact on the environment will also bring about big improvements in air quality.
 Everybody should be able to live decently and get about without having to own a car.
-In Greater Manchester, 27% of households don't have access to a car or van.
+In West Yorkshire, 26% of households don't have access to a car or van.
 Access to decent car alternatives is a social justice and cohesion issue, as well as an environmental issue.

 Enabling people to get around with minimum impact on the environment will also bring about big improvements in air quality.
-WHO standards are set to reduce the health impacts of air pollution - they're evidence based and regularly updated in line with new research.
+World Health Organization (WHO) standards are set to reduce the health impacts of air pollution - they're evidence based and regularly updated in line with new research.
 Our analysis shows that air pollution is a real problem across the area.
-WHO guidelines for the toxic gas nitrogen dioxide (NO2) are breached in at least 1,583 locations, and there are 1,214 schools in neighbourhoods that have concerning levels of air pollution.
+WHO guidelines for the toxic gas nitrogen dioxide (NO2) are breached in at least 1,001 locations.
+Fine particulate matter (PM) air pollution is very damaging to health, yet there are 5 neighbourhoods in West Yorkshire where levels of PM2.5 are double WHO guidelines.
+There are also 696 schools in neighbourhoods that have concerning levels of air pollution.

-The Mayor should continue to use the bus franchise powers gained by devolution to ensure that services are frequent, reliable and delivered by electric buses, that fares are affordable, and that routes match what local people need.
+The Mayor should use the additional franchise powers gained by devolution to re-regulate buses so that services are improved and delivered by electric buses, fares are affordable, and routes match what local people need.
 In addition, there needs to be better join-up across different modes of public transport, such as unified ticketing systems.

 The Mayor has a key role to play working with local authorities to co-ordinate the provision of joined-up active travel infrastructure.
-Greater Manchester needs to do much better on providing safe cycling routes.
-Research shows that with good cycling infrastructure, such as segregated cycleways, and the uptake of e-bikes, 29% of commuter journeys in the region could be made by bike.
-A comprehensive network of safe, segregated cycle routes should be the goal for urban areas - like those in Copenhagen, Denmark, where 49% of journeys for work and education are made by bike.
+West Yorkshire needs to do much better on providing safe cycling routes.
+Research shows that with good cycling infrastructure, such as segregated cycleways, and the uptake of e-bikes, 22% of commuter journeys in the region could be made by bike.
+A comprehensive network of safe, segregated cycle routes should be the goal for urban areas- like those in Copenhagen, Denmark, where 49% of journeys for work and education are made by bike.
 Efforts should be made to build community support for these changes and to consult in advance about new routes and measures.